Redocly/redocly-cli/docs/commands/stats.md

 redocly stats openapi/openapi.yaml
 ```

-In this case, `stats` will show statistics for the definition that was passed to the command.
+In this case, `stats` shows statistics for the definition that was passed to the command.
 The configuration file is ignored.

 #### Pass api via configuration file